Mathematical Foundations of Distributionally Robust Multistage Optimization: Conditional counterparts of distributionally robust functionals

 \subsubsection{The law invariant analogue}

-The definition~\eqref{avr-1} of the $\avr_\alpha$ leads to the following definition of its conditional counterpart (e.g., \citet{Ruszczynski})
+The definition~\eqref{avr-1} of the $\avr_\alpha$ leads to the following definition of its conditional counterpart (e.g., \cite{Ruszczynski})

+The above Example~\ref{ex-finite} demonstrates the difference between the nested $\avr$, defined in~\eqref{avr-cond1}, and the distributionally robust counterpart of $\avr$ obtained from the dual representation~\eqref{avr-2}.
 In contrast to formula~\eqref{cond-av}, the nested $\avr_{\alpha|\G} (Z)$ takes the value given by the respective Average Value-at-Risk on every set~$\Upsilon_i$.
-The approach~\eqref{eq:32} is natural from the distributional robustness point of view while is different from the nested approach to (law invariant) risk measures.
+The approach~\eqref{eq:32} seems to be natural from the distributional robustness point of view while it is different from the nested approach to (law invariant) risk measures.
+We are going to discuss this in the next section.

-\subsection{The \emph{right} conditional analogue}
+\subsection{The ``right" conditional analogue}

 In the risk averse approach it is natural to consider law invariant risk measures such that the value $\R(Z)$ depends only on the distribution (with respect to the reference probability measure) of $Z$.
 Then intuitively the nested conditional counterpart is defined in the same way as a function of the conditional distribution of~$P$.
 The definition~\eqref{avr-cond1} of the nested Average Value-at-Risk is of that form.